The effects of rounding errors in the nodes on barycentric interpolation: Improving the accuracy of the first formula in Salzer's case

 \subsection{A new finite precision representation for the nodes}

-We now describe a finite precision representation of the nodes that lead to small $z_k$ without the use of quadruple precision.
-We partition the interval $[x_0,x_n]$ into sub-intervals which we will refer to as {\it bins}.
-The $l$-th bin has a base point $b_l$ and the nodes $x_k$ in this bin are represented using $u_k := x_k - b_l$, so that $x_k = b_l + u_k$.
-We store rounded versions $\hat{u}_k$ of $u_k$ instead of $\hat{x}_k$.
+We now describe a finite precision representation of the nodes that lead to smaller $\delta_{jk}$ and $z_k$ without the use of quadruple precision.
+We partition the interval $[\hat{x}^-,\hat{x}^+]$ into sub-intervals which we will refer to as {\it bins}.
+The $l$-th bin has a base point $b_l$ and the nodes $x_k$ in this bin are represented using $r_k := x_k - b_l$, so that $x_k = b_l + r_k$.
+We store rounded versions $\hat{r}_k$ of $r_k$ instead of $\hat{x}_k$.
 This idea is similar to Dekker's \cite{DEKKER} but our approach is more economical since we only store one $b_l$ per bin.
 For example, we could use the bins $[-1,-0.5)$, $[-0.5,0.5]$ and $(0.5,1]$ as illustrated in Figure \ref{figure_three_bins}:

-The $u_k$ in bins $0$ and $2$ can be computed with much smaller absolute errors than the corresponding $\hat{x}_k$.
-The relative errors in $\hat{u}_k$ and $\hat{x}_k$ have the same order of magnitude.
-However, $\hat{u}_k$ is smaller than $\hat{x}_k$ and the absolute error in $\hat{u}_k$ for $x_k$ near the border is orders of magnitude smaller than the error in $\hat{x}_k$ for large $n$.
+The $r_k$ in bins $0$ and $2$ can be computed with much smaller absolute errors than the corresponding $\hat{x}_k$.
+The relative errors in $\hat{r}_k$ and $\hat{x}_k$ have the same order of magnitude.
+However, $\hat{r}_k$ is smaller than $\hat{x}_k$ and the absolute error in $\hat{r}_k$ for $x_k$ near the border is orders of magnitude smaller than the error in $\hat{x}_k$ for large $n$.

-The key point in the representation $x_k = b_l + u_k$ is the possibility of computing the differences $t - \hat{x}_k$ without evaluating $\hat{x}_k$ explicitly.
-Instead, given $t \in [x_0,x_n]$, \begin{enumerate} \item[(a)] we find $l$ such that $t$ is in the $l$-th bin and define $u_t := t - b_l$. \item[(b)] Given a node $x_k$ in the $m$-th bin, we evaluate $t - x_k$ as $\wlr{b_l - b_m} + (u_t - u_k)$. \end{enumerate}
+The key point in the representation $x_k = b_l + r_k$ is the possibility of computing the differences $x - x_k$ without evaluating $x_k$ explicitly.
+Instead, given $x \in [\hat{x}^-,\hat{x}^+]$, \begin{enumerate} \item[(a)] we find $l$ such that $x$ is in the $l$-th bin and define $r_x := x - b_l$. \item[(b)] Given a node $x_k$ in the $m$-th bin, we evaluate $x - x_k$ as $\wlr{b_l - b_m} + (r_x - r_k)$. \end{enumerate}

-The steps (a) and (b) are accurate because: \begin{enumerate} \item[(i)] We choose the bins and their bases so that we can apply the following lemma\footnote{Lemma \ref{lem_sterbenz} is Theorem 11 in page 229 of \cite{GOLDBERG}.} and conclude that there is no rounding errors in the evaluation of $u_t$ in step (a). \begin{lem}[Sterbenz's Lemma] If subtraction is performed with a guard digit and $x/2 \leq y \leq 2 x$ then $x - y$ is computed exactly. \end{lem} \item[(ii)] We choose base points $b_l$ such that the differences $b_l - b_m$ are computed exactly. \item[(iii)] The error in $u_t - u_k$ in step (b) is of the order of $\epsilon \wabs{u_k}$, and $\wabs{u_k}$ is small. \item[(iv)] When $t$ and $x_k$ are very close, the difference $b_l - b_m$ is small and the difference in step (b) is computed with high relative accuracy. \end{enumerate}
+The steps (a) and (b) are accurate because: \begin{enumerate} \item[(i)] We choose the bins and their bases so that we can apply the following lemma and conclude that there is no rounding errors in the evaluation of $r_x$ in step (a). \pbLemma{lemSterbenz}(Sterbenz's Lemma) If subtraction is performed with a guard digit and $x/2 \leq y \leq 2 x$ then $x - y$ is computed exactly. \peLemma{lemSterbenz} \item[(ii)] We choose base points $b_l$ such that the differences $b_l - b_m$ are computed exactly. \item[(iii)] When $x$ and $x_k$ are very close, the difference $b_l - b_m$ is small and the difference in step (b) is computed with high relative accuracy. \end{enumerate}